mariusandra/pigeon-maps/README.md

 ## Demo

-See a demo here: https://mariusandra.github.io/fully-react-maps/
+See a demo here: https://mariusandra.github.io/fully-react-maps/ (using maps from Wikimedia)

 ## Code